What is PayPal?

 - PayPal Pro payments

-PayPal takes care of the maintenance and upkeep for you.
+It takes care of the maintenance and upkeep for you.
 This is what you get with Checkout:

-PayPal Payments Standard is a bit more complex than PayPal Checkout, but that’s because it gives merchants a bit more control and customization in their checkout process.
+It payments Standard is a bit more complex than PayPal Checkout, but that’s because it gives merchants a bit more control and customization in their checkout process.

 PCI Compliance – Similar to Checkout, PayPal directs its customers to its website to complete transactions, removing the burden of PCI compliance for merchants.

-PayPal’s button creation tools allow you to customize the buttons’ appearance and how certain aspects of the checkout process work (whether you want to shop immediately or allow customers to add items to a cart).
+It’s button creation tools allow you to customize the buttons’ appearance and how certain aspects of the checkout process work (whether you want to shop immediately or allow customers to add items to a cart).
 Non-profit organizations can also create donation buttons with the ability to create one-time or recurring donations.

 Hosted Checkout Page – If you prefer to keep your customers on your website throughout the checkout process, the Pro plan is worth considering.
-PayPal allows you to customize the layout of your payment easily.
+It allows you to customize the layout of your payment easily.

 However, you bear some of the PCI burdens in the process.
-PayPal makes it easier with tools like transparent redirects.
+This makes it easier with tools like transparent redirects.
 You can expect to have to run self-assessments and quarterly scans to maintain PCI compliance.

 Virtual terminal: if you want to accept payments by phone, PayPal’s virtual terminal will allow you to enter card numbers from a browser window.
 However, I think $ 30 per month is a pretty steep price to pay for this feature, given that Square and Shopify offer it at no additional cost.